 - = Education sector

 - c = Educational childcare services sector

 - = = Family community services sector

-- Health and social services sector
+- : Health and social services sector

-- Municipal sector
+- Menicipal sector

-- = Other organization B = Business sector
+- B = Business sector

+- = Other organization

-- A = AII
+- M = All

-EXAMPLES OF INSPIRING PRACTICES ORGANIZED BY KEY MOMENTS AND SECTORS CONCERNED child to explore while the parent Set up a table with games, toys, drawings, and books for the completes the forms. \blacksquare individual activities are even more beneficial.
-[13]
+EXAMPLES OF INSPIRING PRACTICES ORGANIZED BY KEY MOMENTS AND SECTORS CONCERNED individual activities activities generate positive results, [21] are even more beneficial.
+[13] While group child to explore while the parent Set up a table with games, toys, drawings, and books for the completes the forms. \blacksquare special needs, set up an individual as soon as possible before school starts. parent, child, and trusted partner meeting involving the teacher, For families or children with family either by phone, mail, or email before school starts. 🗉 between the teacher and the Establish personal contact